Predictive coding and active sensing

 Topology and computations of anatomical and functional neural networks

-The exquisite ability of the brain to perform adaptable, efficient, and robust computation in changing environment is attributed to complex connectivity structure of underlying networks.
-At multiple scales ranging from microscopic cell-to-cell connectivity to a large-scale network of brain regions, biological neural networks are characterized by topological complexities observed in both anatomical connectomes as well as in functional connectivity constructed from correlated neural activities.
-We use data-driven modeling to probe the precise connections between network complexity and computation, in close collaboration with experimental neuroscientists.
+The exquisite ability of the brain to perform adaptable, efficient, and robust computation in changing environments is attributed to complex connectivity structures of underlying networks.
+Across multiple scales ranging from microscopic cell-to-cell connectivity to a large-scale network of brain regions, biological neural networks are characterized by their topological complexities.
+The distinctive topological motifs of the anatomical connectivity affect network dynamics and neural coding.
+On the other hand, functional connectivity constructed from correlated neural activities, is shaped by the underlying anatomical network structures as well as stimulus complexity and behavioral states.
+Functional networks inferred from population activities, furthermore, reflect information transmissions among neurons, neuronal populations, and brain regions.

 Related publications (selected):